Co-sleeping. A controversial one if ever there was one.

 I was clearly lulled into a false sense of security with my eldest, who has always been a pretty good sleeper.
 Don’t get me wrong, he wasn’t sleeping through the night at two weeks old or any of that crap that quite frankly, I just don’t believe, when people tell me.
 But nor was he still waking three times a night at the age of 2.

 Although moving house threw him, and since then (almost two sodding years ago) at least once a night he tends to shout out for me.
 And annoyingly it’s ONLY for me – woe betide the Other Half if he goes in to see what’s wrong.
+Mind you to be honest, I usually have to wake him up to help me out anyway.
+Not that he MINDS helping, but I think he either sleeps as if he’s dead, or his ears are so blocked up he needs to get them cleared out at Auris Ear Care!

 The Twins on the other hand?
 They’re little sods.